Enhanced detection of time-dependent dielectric structure: Rayleigh's limit and quantum vacuum: Scattering theory for inhomogeneous dielectrics

 where $\pa_\alpha=\pa/\pa x_\alpha$, repeated indices imply summation, and $c=\hbar=\epsilon_0=1$.
 The first Maxwell equation $\partial_{\alpha}\left[ \varepsilon\left( \mathbf{r,}t\right) E_{\alpha }\right] =0$, which is consistent with (\ref{a1}), leads to the separation of the "interaction potential" $\bar{\varepsilon}\left( \mathbf{r,}t\right) \equiv\varepsilon\left( \mathbf{r,}t\right) -1$ in (\ref{a1}): }

 We assume that the electromagnetic field is quantized making (\ref{a1}) the Heisenberg equation for the operator $E_\beta$ \cite{landau}.
-But the matter is classical and has the average permeability $\varepsilon\left( \mathbf{r,}t\right)$ \cite{landau}.
+But the matter is classical and has the average dielectric susceptibility $\varepsilon\left( \mathbf{r,}t\right)-1$ \cite{landau}.
 Hence, in (\ref{tk}) we left aside both the time-dispersion of dielectrics and its quantum features.
-Both are straightforward to include: time-dispersion will amount to an integral equation in (\ref{tk}), while the quantum features can be introduced via making $\varepsilon\left( \mathbf{r,}t\right)$ an operator and postponing the averaging over the dielectric state till the final results \cite{landau}.
-We avoid introducing these complications, as none of them are essential to our main results.
-For the same reason, we neglected anisotropy in $\varepsilon\left( \mathbf{r,}t\right)$.
+Both are straightforward to include: time-dispersion will amount to an integral equation in (\ref{tk}), while the quantum features can be introduced by promoting $\varepsilon\left( \mathbf{r,}t\right)$ tos an operator and postponing the averaging over the dielectric state till the final results \cite{landau}.
+We avoid introducing these complications because in the present phenomenological set-up, none of them are essential to our main results.
+For the same reason, we neglect anisotropy in $\varepsilon\left( \mathbf{r,}t\right)$.
+In section \ref{moving}, we study a relativistically moving dielectric, and we need to account (at least) for time-dispersion features.

-Eqs.~(\ref{tk}--\ref{a2}) apply to quantum optics, where intensities are standardly measured via photodetection \cite{garrison}.
+Eqs.~(\ref{tk}--\ref{a2}) apply to quantum optics, where intensities are measured via photodetection \cite{garrison}.
 A photodetector is localized around position $\mathbf{r}$, works at an atomic transition frequency $\omega>0 $ and measures e.g. the mean electric field intensity of the scattered radiation in the long-time limit \cite{garrison}

 where $|\psi\rangle$ is the (initial) quantum state of the field, $\dagger$ means hermitian conjugation, and

 is the Fourier transform of the electric field operator.

 Within the standard setup of scattering $\mathbf{E}$ reads \cite{Devaney}: